7 Surprising Ways Millennial Mums Are Redefining Motherhood

 Around 50% of Singaporean supermums say they maximise their time by making online purchases, and over two-thirds of Indonesian mums admit to maximising their time by praying and posting.
 For this tech-savvy generation, their phones have become the best mummy helpers everywhere in the world.

-2) We turn online for advice
+2) They turn online for advice

 Whereas mums in the past used to have mainly their mothers or friends to turn to, the online world is now a goldmine of info for parenting advice (that’s why we set up theAsianparent!)
 It’s tech-savvy millennial mums who know this best, and are looking online for help with everything from diaper rash to making healthier breakfasts.